Nossal High School: Sexually explicit group chats

 In 2021, controversy erupted when it was discovered that several Nossal students were in a group chat that allegedly sexually objectified women.
 Australian model Maria Thattil called out the group chat after she was added to it by accident.
 Principal Roger Page said that the school had zero tolerance for the behaviour and said that they would be investigating.
 Thattil later gave a speech at the school.

 In 2022, another group chat was allegedly found.
 Thattil commented that she was “absolutely disgusted and disappointed to see that students of Nossal High School are behind yet another misogynistic, sexist, sexually violent and transphobic group chat”.

-Appearances in media

-In 2015, Nossal High School was featured in Series 5, Episode 34 of Learning World, a television program broadcast weekly by Euronews that reports on schools around the world.
-The episode showcased the method that the school uses to select new teachers, in which students are permitted to interview applicants alongside the principal.

-Footage of Nossal High School was featured in the music video for the 2015 single "It's Only Words" by Shannon Colebrook.